Tesfer/DbdServerSelecting/README.md

 4. Click the button: "Create rules"

 !IMPORTANT!
-Before use, check the hosts file in advance and delete unnecessary/non-working servers, if they were added there
+Before use, check the hosts file in advance and delete unnecessary/non-working servers AWS, if they were added there